sergueik/uru_serverspec/README.md

 possibly other Puppet scope variables describing the application comtainer details and runs a file, directory, service health and optionally some advanced configuration checks for every deployed microservice.
-Its only complexity arises with integration with the cluster Puppet hieradata - it is not uncommon when hundreds of microserice artifacts are deployed.
+Its only complexity arises with integration with the cluster Puppet hieradata - it is not uncommon when hundreds of microservice artifacts are deployed.
 Every now and then when a new  microservice expectaion is designed there is a moderate complexity task of coverting it into template.
+There is a little downside of template based serverspec generation - it is of course that the only environment everything is assembled fully is the instance itself.

 On Unix, there certainly are alternatives, but on Windows, rvm-like tools are scarcely available.
 The only alternative found was [pik](https://github.com/vertiginous/pik), and it is not maintained since 2012.